sebasgeiger/blogpost1/sample.md

 sebastiangeiger@DESKTOP-59SFL6R:/mnt/c/Users/sgeig/OneDrive - clarkson.edu/Desktop/8th Semester/COMM429/blogpost1$
 ```
 Once you are in this directory you can run the script by opening the Linux Command Line.
 you can do this by holding SHIFT and right clicking inside the folder.
-A menu should appear where you click the "Open Linux Shell Here" option.
+A menu should appear where you click the "Open Linux shell here" option.
 ![](lclopen.jpg)
 Once the command line opens you can type the
 ```